scallionpancake/old-website/about/index.md

   credit: Jane E
 ---
 <p><div align="justify">
-My name is Steve Kuei; I'm a New Jersey native who has spent the past three years turning partially Texan, while working with Professor Lisa Biswal at Rice University.
+My name is Steve Kuei; I'm a New Jersey native who has spent the past three years pretending to be Texan, while working with Professor Lisa Biswal at Rice University.
 Previously, I was a student at Princeton University, in the Department of Chemical and Biological Engineering.
 </div></p>